 The Plan makes certain investments through the Master Trust, which are considered to be party-in-interest transactions for which a statutory exemption from the prohibited transaction regulation exists.
-The Master Trust held 30,485,409 and 31,945,783 shares of the Corporation's common stock as of December 31, 2020 and 2019, respectively.
-Dividends earned by the Master Trust on the Corporation's common stock were \$322,606,731 for the year ended December 31, 2020.
+The Master Trust held 28,865,988 and 30,485,409 shares of the Corporation's common stock as of December 31, 2021 and 2020, respectively.
+Dividends earned by the Master Trust on the Corporation's common stock were \$310,692,219 for the year ended December 31, 2021.

 The Master Trust invests in certain investments that are sponsored by State Street Bank, the Trustee.
-These investments include the following: Government Short-Term Fund, S&P 500 Indexed Equity Fund, Small Mid-Cap Indexed Equity Fund, and MSCI EAFE Indexed Equity Fund.
+These investments include the following: S&P 500 Index Non-Lending Series Fund (held in the US Large-Cap Equity Index Fund investment option) and Russell Small Mid-Cap Index Non-lending Series Fund (held in the US Small & Mid-Cap Indexed Equity Fund investment option).

 Certain funds are sponsored by Northern Trust Investments, a wholly-owned subsidiary of The Northern Trust Company.
 The Northern Trust Company is the Trustee of the 401(h) account.

-Therefore, investments in these funds are considered to be party-in-interest transactions for which a statutory exemption from the prohibited transaction regulation exists.
+Therefore, investments in these above funds are considered to be party-in-interest transactions for which a statutory exemption from the prohibited transaction regulation exists.

-The Master Trust owed the Corporation \$2,000,000 and \$0 as of December 31, 2020 and 2019, respectively for certain expenses paid by the Corporation in providing services to the Plan and certain other plans.
+The Master Trust owed the Corporation \$5,861,000 and \$2,000,000 as of December 31, 2021 and 2020, respectively for certain expenses paid by the Corporation in providing services to the Plan and certain other plans.